In the US, about 160,000 bariatric operations are done in each year. Development of safer laparoscopic approaches has made this surgery more popular.

 The most common procedures done in the US include

-RYGB accounts for about 80% of bariatric procedures in the US and is usually done laparoscopically.
+RYGB is usually done laparoscopically.
 A small part of the proximal stomach is detached from the rest, creating a stomach pouch of < 30 mL.
 Also, food bypasses part of the stomach and small intestine, where it is normally absorbed, reducing the amount of food and calories absorbed.
 The pouch is connected to the proximal jejunum; the opening between them is narrow, limiting the rate of gastric emptying.
 The segment of small intestine connected to the bypassed stomach is attached to the distal small intestine.
-This arrangement allows bile acids and pancreatic enzymes to mix with GI contents, limiting malabsorption and nutritional deficiencies.
+This arrangement allows bile acids and pancreatic enzymes to mix with gastrointestinal contents, limiting malabsorption and nutritional deficiencies.

 For many patients who have had RYGB, eating high-fat and high-sugar foods can cause dumping syndrome; symptoms can include light-headedness, diaphoresis, nausea, abdominal pain, and diarrhea.
 Dumping syndrome may inhibit the consumption of such foods by adverse conditioning.

-Traditionally, SG has been done only when patients are considered too high risk for procedures such as RYGB and biliopancreatic diversion (eg, patients with a BMI > 60), typically before one of these procedures or another similar procedure is done.
-However, because SG causes substantial and sustained weight loss, it is being used increasingly in the US as definitive treatment for severe obesity.
+In the past, sleeve gastrectomy was done only when patients are considered too high risk for procedures such as RYGB and biliopancreatic diversion (eg, patients with a BMI > 60), typically before one of these procedures or another similar procedure is done.
+However, because sleeve gastrectomy causes substantial and sustained weight loss, it is being used in the US as definitive treatment for severe obesity.
 Part of the stomach is removed, creating a tubular stomach passage.
 The procedure does not involve anatomic changes to the small intestine.

 Weight loss with the band varies and is related to the frequency of follow-up; more frequent follow-ups result in greater weight loss.
 Although postoperative morbidity and mortality are less than those with RYGB, long-term complications, including repeat operations, are more likely, possibly occurring in up to 15% of patients.